rkanson/home-search-helper/README.md

-# Trulia to Excel
+# Home Search Helper

 Wanted to filter/sort by certain attributes but Trulia doesn't allow that.
 So I scrape their data via Puppeteer and output to a CSV instead.
+This then gets uploaded to Google Drive, where it feeds an AppSheet app.

 ## Local Setup